Collective decision-making with higher-order interactions on $d$-uniform hypergraphs: The model

 \section{The model}

 Let us consider a population composed of $N$ agents aimed at performing a choice among two options, $A$ and $B$, each endowed with a given quality, $Q_A>0$ and $Q_B>0$; without loss of generality, we will assume $Q_B\leq Q_A$, hence the quality ratio $Q=Q_B/Q_A$ is bounded to $[0,1]$.
 This quality ratio quantifies the difficulty of the decision problem.
 Therefore, low $Q$ values indicate an easy discrimination between options, while a $Q \to 1$ corresponds to a hard decision task in which both options have nearly equal quality.
 Agents experience group interaction and change their opinions depending on the votes expressed by their peers.
 We use hypergraph to encode group interactions: each agent is represented by a node, and each hyperedge defines a group, i.e., the set of agents jointly participating in the voting process (either changing or maintaining their opinion).
 Although agents interact in groups, each agent contribution to the group is linearly proportional to the quality of her opinion.
-More precisely, we will consider a hypergraph made of $N$ nodes and $L$ hyperedges, each one with size $d_j$, $j=1,\dots,L$.
-The sizes are distributed according to some function $s:\mathbb{N}\rightarrow \mathbb{R}_+$, namely $s_d$ is the probability that a random selected hyperedge has size $d$, with $\sum_{d\geq 1} s_d=1$.
-Les us observe that we hereby assume that an hyperedge of size $d$ contains $(d+1)$ nodes~\cite{muolo2024phase}, this is the usual definition in the case of simplicial complexes but it is often used also in the case of hypergraph, moreover it will allow to slightly simplify our notations.
+More precisely, we consider a hypergraph $H=(V,E)$ with $N=|V|$ nodes and $L=|E|$ hyperedges, where each hyperedge $e_j \subseteq V$ has size $d_j = |e_j|$, for $j=1,\dots,L$.
+In general hyperedge sizes follow a distribution $s:\mathbb{N}\rightarrow \mathbb{R}_+$, where $s_d$ is the probability that a randomly selected hyperedge has size $d$, with $\sum_{d\geq1}s_d=1$.
+In the $d$-uniform case, which is the main setting considered here, all hyperedges have size $d$, so that $s_d=1$ and $s_{d'}=0$ for $d'\neq d$.
+Let us observe that we hereby assume that an hyperedge of size $d$ contains $(d+1)$ nodes~\cite{muolo2024phase}, this is the usual definition in the case of simplicial complexes but it is often used also in the case of hypergraph, moreover it will allow to slightly simplify our notations.
 Based on this definition, we are thus excluding hyperedges containing a single node, i.e., $s_0=0$.
 Given an agent, say $i$, we will define her hyperdegree, $h_i$, to be the number of hyperedges incident to $i$, namely the number of hyperedges to which $i$ belongs.
-We will assume the hyperdegrees to be distributed according to $p:\mathbb{N}\rightarrow \mathbb{R}_+$, namely $p_k$ is the probability that a random selected agent has hyperdegree $h_i=k$, with $\sum_{k\geq 1} p_k=1$.
+We assume the hyperdegrees to be distributed according to a function $p:\mathbb{N}\rightarrow \mathbb{R}_+$, where $p_k$ denotes the probability that a randomly selected agent has hyperdegree $h_i=k$, with $\sum_{k\geq 1} p_k = 1$.
+By analogy with the case of graphs, the choice of the distribution $p_k$ determines the structural class of the resulting hypergraph.
+For instance, if $p_k$ follows a Poisson distribution, the corresponding structure can be interpreted as a random hypergraph, in analogy with Erd\H{o}s--R\'enyi random graphs~\cite{erdds1959random}.
+On the other hand, if $p_k$ follows a power-law distribution $p_k \sim k^{-\gamma}$ with exponent $2 < \gamma < 3$, the resulting hypergraph displays scale-free properties, similarly to scale-free networks observed in many real systems~\cite{barabasi1999emergence,jhun2019simplicial}.
+Such heterogeneous higher-order structures are commonly studied within the framework of configuration models for hypergraphs and higher-order networks~\cite{courtney2016generalized}.
+Throughout this work, scale-free hypergraphs are generated with a power-law exponent fixed to $\gamma = 2.5$, similarly to the framework considered in~\cite{courtney2016generalized}, and as detailed in Appendix.~\ref{sec: appps1}.